|Born in New York, William Allis Hopson served in the Confederate army.|

 (Photo courtesy of family of Virginia Lamar Hornor Spencer)

 Although the New York-born businessman aimed to avoid politics, William found it impossible that winter.
-In the Perry town square, a Georgia flag fluttered atop a liberty pole, fiery speeches were made and several Northerners even declared themselves loyal to the South.
-One of them got so wound up that he was “ready to sacrifice his abolition father should they meet in the conflict,” Hopson wrote in a letter to his 21-year-old sister back in Vermont.
+In the Perry square, a Georgia flag fluttered atop a liberty pole, citizens made fiery speeches and several Northerners declared themselves loyal to the South.
+One of them got so wound up that he was “ready to sacrifice his abolition father should they meet in the conflict,” Hopson wrote in a letter to his 21-year-old sister in Vermont.

 |A corporal in the 2nd Connecticut Heavy Artillery, |